bengtmartensson/IrScrutinizer/doc/CONTRIBUTE.md

 * Otherwise LF.

 ## GUI files
-Most Java classes with GUI content are maintained with [Netbeans](http://www.netbeans.org).
+Most (but not all) Java classes with GUI content are maintained with [Netbeans](http://www.netbeans.org).
 This is indicated by a <code>.form</code> file in parallel to the <code>.java</code> file.
 Contributions that breaks Netbeans cannot be accepted -- as a rule of thumb, the parts of the code that